alissatroiano/MS-1/README.md

 ## Features

 * About: The about section allows users to learn about yoga and meditation in a fun and interactive fashion, by providing a paragraph of content and clickable icons.
-    *You can view the schedule [here](https://alissatroiano.github.io/MS-1/#schedule).*
+    *You can view the About section [here](https://alissatroiano.github.io/MS-1/#schedule).*

-* Schedule: The schedule section provides site visitors with class information and a place to sign up by listing class times, durations, details and a, "Sign Up," button.
+* Schedule: The Schedule section provides site visitors with class information and a place to sign up by listing class times, durations, details and a, "Sign Up," button.
-    *You can view the schedule [here](https://alissatroiano.github.io/MS-1/#about).*
+    *You can view the Schedule [here](https://alissatroiano.github.io/MS-1/#about).*

-* User stories: The user stories allow users to learn more about Infinity from trustworthy sources, by reading quotes from existing Infinity members.
+* Customer Reviews: The user stories section allow users to learn more about Infinity from trustworthy sources, by reading quotes from existing Infinity members.
-  *You can view the schedule [here](https://alissatroiano.github.io/MS-1/#reviews).*
+  *You can view the Customer Reviews section [here](https://alissatroiano.github.io/MS-1/#reviews).*

 * Contact Form: The contact form allows site visitors to contact the studio by filling out a form and inputting their name, email and comments.
-  *You can view the schedule [here](https://alissatroiano.github.io/MS-1/#contact).*
+  *You can view the Contact Form [here](https://alissatroiano.github.io/MS-1/#contact).*

 ### Existing Features

 * Schedule
 * About
-* User Stories
+* Customer Reviews
 * Contact Form

 ### UX Design